-Christina Grim, LLP is the Director of Child, Youth and Family Clinical and Trauma Services at Starfish Family Services.
+Christina Grim, LLP is the Director of Child, Youth, and Family Clinical and Trauma Services at Starfish Family Services.
 She specializes in the treatment of childhood trauma and toxic stress.
-She is a Nationally Certified Trauma us Cognitive Behavioral Therapist (TF-CBT), a trained Supervisor in TF-CBT, and participates in various County and Statewide initiatives to bring trauma awareness throughout the State of Michigan.
-Christina was recently awarded The NAMI Clinical Professional of the Year award for all the trauma work she has done within Starfish and throughout the County.
+She is a Nationally Certified Trauma Cognitive Behavioral Therapist (TF-CBT), a trained Supervisor in TF-CBT, and participates in various county and state-wide initiatives to bring trauma awareness throughout the state of Michigan.
+Christina was awarded The NAMI Clinical Professional of the Year award for all the trauma work she has done within Starfish and throughout the county.

 Please call or email Michelle Duprey at 734.713.9500 ext.
 9527 or email@example.com for information on how your medical practice can become trauma-equipped.